Sally Wolfe: Work in China

 Around April 1915, Wolfe moved to China in response to what she believed was God's calling for her to become a medical missionary.
 In concordance with a promise she made her father, she waited until she was thirty before leaving for China.
-Upon arriving in the country, Wolfe worked in Jubilee Women's Hospital (affiliated with the English Wesleyan Mission) in Hankow.
+Upon arriving in the country, Wolfe worked in Jubilee Women's Hospital (affiliated with the English Wesleyan Mission) in Hankou.
 There, she worked with other European women as well as Chinese nurses and treated conditions such as lockjaw, cholera, malnutrition, while also serving as an obstetrician and surgeon.
 In addition to working in the hospital, Wolfe made house calls throughout the Chinese countryside in order to unbind young girls’ feet, as foot binding was considered a sign of beauty and necessary for marriage.

-In addition to working at Jubilee Women's Hospital, Wolfe also spent time in Chungsiang, where she worked in an outpatient department around 1931; she also worked in Hway Chin Tiang, where she helped provide medical care for destitute women and children and in 1937, worked at Methodist General Hospital in Chungsiang.
+In addition to working at Jubilee Women's Hospital, Wolfe also spent time in Zhongxiang, where she worked in an outpatient department around 1931; she also worked in Hway Chin Tiang, where she helped provide medical care for destitute women and children and in 1937, worked at Methodist General Hospital in Zhongxiang.

 While as a medical missionary in China, Wolfe intermittently took four furloughs, which took place in 1921–1922, 1927, 1934–1935, and 1941.